 A specific set of nucleotides along the template strand of DNA indicates where the gene starts and where the RNA polymerase should attach and begin unravelling the double helix.
 The section of DNA or the gene that is transcribed is known as the ‘transcription unit’.

-Rather than RNA polymerase moving along the DNA strand the DNA moves through the RNA polymerase enzyme.
-As the template strand move through the enzyme it is unravelled and RNA nucleotides are added to the growing mRNA molecule.
+Rather than RNA polymerase moving along the DNA strand, the DNA moves through the RNA polymerase enzyme.
+As the template strand moves through the enzyme, it is unravelled and RNA nucleotides are added to the growing mRNA molecule.

 As the RNA molecule grows it is separated from the template strand.
 The DNA template strand reforms the bonds with its complementary DNA strand to reform a double helix.